CarlosZBent/csv_wizard/README.md

-# CSV Divider
+# csv wizard

 [![pdm-managed](https://img.shields.io/badge/pdm-managed-blueviolet)](https://pdm.fming.dev)

 ***
-## Import a CSV file by only giving the `CSVParser` class a `string` containing the full name of the file without the *.csv* part.
+## Import a CSV file by only giving the `CSVWizard` class a `string` containing the full name of the file without the *.csv* extension.
-> `new_file = CSVParser("my_file")`
+> `new_file = CSVWizard("my_file")`
 ***
 ## Handling decoding/encoding on a file.
 All methods have an optional `encoding` argument.
-If left empty, csv_parser will attempt to automatically figure out the encoding, however, if a `UnicodeDecodeError` or `UnicodeEncodeError` error are raised, the encoding should be specified manually.
+If left empty, csv_wizard will attempt to automatically figure out the encoding, however, if a `UnicodeDecodeError` or `UnicodeEncodeError` error are raised, the encoding should be specified manually.
 The encoding parameter accepts strings.
 ```
 > file1.get_row_count(encoding='utf-8')
 ```
 ***
 ### Getting the characters that define the CSV file's layout.
 The `get_dialect` method.
-Calling this method on a CSVParser object returns it's dialect property.
+Calling this method on a CSVWizard object returns it's dialect property.
 The dialect property contains:
 * lineterminator
 * quoting